 The woom 6 26-inch bike is the perfect hybrid bike for tweens who need a high-quality bike to tackle the neighborhood and the trails.
-As a hybrid (which is a blend of road and mountain bikes), the woom 6 features smooth-rolling tires that easily roll over various terrains, a lightweight 20 lb. build, and a wide gearing range to tackle a wide range of riding conditions.
+As a hybrid (which is a blend of road and mountain bikes), the woom 6 features smooth-rolling tires that easily roll over various terrains, a lightweight 22 lb. build, and a wide gearing range to tackle a wide variety of riding conditions.

 From long distance rides on paved trails to fun family rides on compact dirt trails, the woom 6 was designed for the everyday rider who needs a high-performing and versatile bike.
 Not too technical, yet far from basic, learn what makes the woom 6 shine in our review below.